AriiMoose/ariimoose.github.io/portfolio.md

 Tall Tales was a game engine prototype I developed as part of my college dissertation.
 It aimed to merge natural-language processing (NLP) mechanics directly into a game engine using knowledge engines.
 The project was planned, designed & developed in ~7 months.
 The project fell short due to me being ambitious and combining three very complicated topics into a project on a tight deadline.
 I did, however, get an amazing excuse to learn NLP outside of my college curriculum.
 This project taught me some serious project management and time management skills.
 On top of that I got to improve my Python skills, and expand my experience with knowledge engines and system architecture.

+Unfortunately the tech demo does not do the project justice.
+The demo relies on a very system knowledge base, but in the background the user input is being tokenised, parsed, and interpreted by the language processor.
+The obfuscation of the project's functionality to the user makes it appear deceptively simple.

 Once again, the project is [over at my Github](https://github.com/AriiMoose/Tall-Tales).
 If you're super curious you can [check out the dissertation](https://www.docdroid.net/VA2FWaD/andrewtullyfyp.pdf.html) on DocDroid

 <div align="center"><iframe width="560" height="315" src="https://www.youtube.com/embed/BsKD6g6Sw58" frameborder="0" allowfullscreen></iframe></div>